U.S. Department of State Seal

 Pakistani law enforcement authorities will typically not notify the U.S. Embassy or Consulates if a foreign citizen is arrested or detained, unless you request they do so.
 Pakistan’s regulations governing the travel of foreign diplomats and the procedures for gaining access to arrested individuals have delayed consular access in the past.
 In some cases, a consular officer may not be able to visit due to security-related travel restrictions.

-Counterfeit and Pirated Goods: Although counterfeit and pirated goods are prevalent in many countries, they may still be illegal according to local laws.
-You may also pay fines or have to give them up if you bring them back to the United States.
-See the U.S. Department of Justice website for more information.
+Counterfeit and Pirated Goods: Counterfeit and pirated goods are prevalent in many countries, and they may be illegal according to the local laws.
+Counterfeit and pirated goods may pose significant risks to consumer health and safety.
+You may be subject to fines and/or have to give up the counterfeit and pirated goods if you bring them back to the United States.
+See the U.S. Customs and Border Protection website and the U.S. Department of Justice website for more information.

-Faith-Based Travelers: See the following webpages for details::
+Faith-Based Travelers: See the following webpages for details:

 The penalty for same-sex relations is a fine, imprisonment (sentences ranging from two years to life imprisonment), or both.
 No laws protect against discrimination on the basis of sexual orientation, gender identity or expression, or sex characteristics, and LGBTQI+ persons rarely reveal their sexual orientation or gender identity or expression.